Payroll SA

 • Termination of employment due to dismissal, contract expiry, involuntary retrenchment

-• Your employee will not be able to claim due to resignation or voluntary retrenchment
+• Your employee will not be able to claim due to resignation ,voluntary retrenchment or absondment

 • Illness benefits